A Knowledge Distillation Ensemble Framework for Predicting Short and Long-term Hospitalisation Outcomes from Electronic Health Records Data: Experimental Evaluation on Real Use Cases

 \subsubsection{Pneumonia and CKD Case Studies}

-We used the data of ICU stays between 2001 and 2012 obtained from the anonymized Medical Information Mart for Intensive Care III (MIMIC-III) database, which is a freely-available anonymised ICU database and is the largest resource of time-series hospital data available worldwide \cite{mimic}.
-We extracted admission details, demographics, time-stamped vital signs and laboratory test results obtained over the first 24 hours of admission of ICU stays of adults having ICD-9 code = 482.9 (pneumonia, cause not otherwise specified) and 585.9 (CKD, cause not otherwise specified) recorded as the primary diagnoses in the ICU admission notes.
-Since the MIMIC-III database is structured such as each hospital admission may correspond to multiple ICU stays, we extract the time-series pertaining to the first ICU stay of each admission, and used subsequent ICU admission to describe readmission outcomes.
+We used the data of ICU stays between 2001 and 2012 obtained from the MIMIC-III database, which is a freely-available anonymised ICU database and is the largest resource of time-series hospital data available worldwide \cite{mimic}.
+We extracted admission details, demographics, time-stamped vital signs and laboratory test results obtained over the first 24 hours of admission of adults having ICD-9 code = 482.9 (pneumonia, cause not otherwise specified) and 585.9 (CKD, cause not otherwise specified) as the primary diagnoses in the ICU admission notes.
+Our choice of relying on ICD-9 codes to construct the two cohorts is a pragmatic one.
+ICD-9 codes are highly-specific but exhibit low sensitivity in extracting confirmed diagnoses from EHRs, including those of pneumonia \cite{pneumonia}, and CKD \cite{ckd}.
+Since our aim is to evaluate the developed model, ICD-9 codes are sufficient to extract correct yet possibly incomplete cohorts for the two conditions.

+Since the MIMIC-III database is structured such as each hospital admission may correspond to multiple ICU stays, we extract the time-series pertaining to the first ICU stay of each admission, and used subsequent ICU admission to ascertain readmission outcomes.
 The resulting datasets comprise 509,323 records corresponding to 2,798 pneumonia ICU stays and 702,813 records corresponding to 2,822 CKD ICU stays (SQL and python scripts for recreating the dataset using the MIMICIII database are available on our online repository\footnote{https://github.com/zibrahim/MIMICTimeSeriesProcessing}).